heng-zheng/jurisin26/annotation_protocol.md

 ## Goal

 Review and refine the list of legal propositions (LPs) extracted from the Summary of Argument (SoA).
-Each LP should be an individual declarative statement of law that the court must adopt, resolve, or reject to reach a holding.

 ## Inputs